rentry/rentry.github.io/_posts/2017-02-05-arrival-eternal-recurrence.md

 Arrival was my favorite film of 2016.
 Granted, I didn't see every critically acclaimed film, but I did see many of them.
 I'm also not contending that Arrival was the most important film of the year; I'll leave that for others to decide.

 ## Nietzsche's concept of eternal return
-Nietzsche introduced the concept of eternal return (often referred to as "eternal recurrence") in _The Gay Science_, and the concept forms the underlying conceptual framework of _Thus Spoke Zarathustra_.
+Nietzsche introduced the concept of eternal return (often referred to as "eternal recurrence") in <cite>The Gay Science</cite>, and the concept forms the underlying conceptual framework of <cite>Thus Spoke Zarathustra</cite>.
 It's one of the most powerful concepts in continental philosophy, and though it certainly borrows heavily from Hinduism and Buddhism, Nietzsche's treatment isn't meant to articulate a physical or spiritual cosmology.
 Rather, he treats it as a challenge and a "burden".
 While modern quantum theory has explored the cosmological relevance of the concept, the underlying "burden" Nietzsche articulated remains the central challenge, regardless of its scientific validity.

 Nietzsche's first reference to eternal return may be his most concise description of the "burden" inherent in the contemplation of the concept:

 >**The greatest weight.** — What, if some day or night a demon were to steal after you into your loneliest loneliness and say to you: "This life as you now live it and have lived it, you will have to live once more and innumerable times more; and there will be nothing new in it, but every pain and every joy and every thought and sigh and everything unutterably small or great in your life will have to return to you, all in the same succession and sequence—even this spider and this moonlight between the trees, and even this moment and I myself.
 The eternal hourglass of existence is turned upside down again and again, and you with it, speck of dust!"

-This is from aphorism 341 in _The Gay Science_.
+This is from aphorism 341 in <cite>The Gay Science</cite>.
 Nietzsche goes on to convey the burden:

 >Would you not throw yourself down and gnash your teeth and curse the demon who spoke thus? [...]
 If this thought gained possession of you, it would change you as you are or perhaps crush you.
 The question in each and every thing, "Do you desire this once more and innumerable times more?" would lie upon your actions as the greatest weight.